AdobeDocs/commerce-operations.en/help/installation/next-steps/verify.md

 ![Storefront which verifies a successful installation](../../assets/installation/install-success_store.png)

-If the page displays a 404 (Not Found) or unconfigured (no styles, only text), see [After installing, images and stylesheets do not load; only text displays, no graphics](https://support.magento.com/hc/en-us/articles/360032994352).
+If the page displays a `404 (Not Found)` error or doesn't display styles, see [troubleshootings](https://support.magento.com/hc/en-us/articles/360032994352).

 ## Verify the Admin